 The Company manages materials consumption through efficient processing systems and inventory management within plant operations.
 Operational processes are engineered to be efficient, fully utilizing input materials with minimal wastage.
 The Company is equipped with the latest technology managed by highly skilled teams who ensure processes are constantly efficient and regularly monitored.
-To further minimize wastage, materials leftover from production processes are assessed for viability.
-If materials are deemed viable and will not compromise the batch, they will be re-used in production.
+To further minimize wastage, materials left over from production processes are assessed for viability.
+If materials are deemed viable and will not compromise a batch, they will be reused in production.

-The Company diligent monitors materials, ensuring the delivery of suppliers and contingency suppliers, and use of alternative primary materials.
-Moreover, the Company is not dependent on one or a limited number of suppliers for its primary raw materials and essential supplies requirements .
+The Company diligently monitors materials, ensuring the delivery of suppliers and contingency suppliers, and use of alternative primary materials.

+Moreover, the Company is not dependent on one or a limited number of suppliers for its primary raw materials and essential supplies requirements for toll facilities.